Cheongdam-dong

-Cheongdam-dong (Korean: 청담동) is a ward of Gangnam District in Seoul, South Korea.
+Cheongdam-dong (Korean: 청담동) is a ward of Gangnam District, Seoul, South Korea.
 The area is best known in South Korea as an affluent neighborhood populated by a disproportionately high number of high-income individuals and for having some of the most expensive real estate in the country.
 It is known as an upmarket shopping area, with the main shopping street dubbed Cheongdam Fashion Street.
 Along with Apgujeong's Rodeo Street in Apgujeong-dong and Garosu-gil in Sinsa-dong, which are connected by the main Apgujeong-ro, they are seen as fashionable and trendsetting destinations.

 Characteristics

-This area was originally named Chungsutgol which means clean water valley, for a clean pond that existed here during the Joseon Dynasty.
+This area was originally named Chungsutgol which means clean water valley, for a clean pond that existed here during the Joseon period.
 Until Joseon Dynasty and the Japanese Colonial Era in the early 20th century, it was a part of Gyeonggi Province which currently indicates the outskirt of Seoul, the capital city of Republic of Korea.
 On January 1, 1963, Cheongdam-dong was incorporated into Seoul.
-On October 1, 1973, it became one of the 26 dong (neighborhoods) of the Gangnam District or Gangnam-gu.
-Gangnam-gu is one of the 25 gu (gu refers to local government district in Korea) in Seoul.
+On October 1, 1973, it became one of the 26 dong (neighborhoods) of the Gangnam District or Gangnam District.
+Gangnam District is one of the 25 gu (gu refers to local government district in Korea) in Seoul.
 Since 1988, Cheongdam-dong has been divided into two sub-regions: Cheongdam 1 dong and Cheongdam 2 dong.

 Cheongdam-dong was underdeveloped up till 10 years ago, during which time, galleries moved to this area.
 It formed the existing gallery street, near the Galleria Department Store in Apgujeong-dong towards Cheongdam Park.
 Apart from galleries and luxury shopping the area also has high-end restaurants, bars, clubs, cafes and beauty salons; and known as an upscale residential area, especially for Korean celebrities such as actors and K-pop artists.

 The 760-meter-long section of main street Apgujeong-ro, that runs from Apgujeongrodeo Station at Galleria Department Store to Cheongdam crossroad, has been dubbed the 'Cheongdam Fashion Street' or 'Cheongdamdong Street of Luxury Goods'.
-It is lined with stores of luxury brands, such as Ermenegildo Zegna, Salvatore Ferragamo, Louis Vuitton, Prada, Burberry, as well as outlets for 3.1 Phillip Lim, Martin Margiela and Tory Burch and Korean designer Son Jung-wan.
+It is lined with stores of luxury brands, such as Ermenegildo Zegna, Salvatore Ferragamo, Louis Vuitton, Prada, Burberry, as well as outlets for 3.1 Phillip Lim, Martin Margiela and Tory Burch, and Korean designer Son Jung-wan.